Susan Tukel: Using technology and innovative processes to provide superior customer service

 Since 2005, Susan has served as president of LECMPA, the nation’s only cooperative assessment insurer of wage loss due to discipline for the railroad and transportation industries.
 Before becoming president, Susan served as vice president.
 Her work with LECMPA dates back to 1982 when she began serving as its counsel while with the law firms of Denenberg Tuffley and of Williams Mullen.
 Over 32 years of involvement with the nonprofit, she has expanded benefit offerings and diversified the membership.
 Susan has BA and JD degrees from the University of Michigan and serves on the Detroit Historical Society Board of Directors.

-Rake Narang: Tell us about your Global Excellence Awards win.
+Info Security PG: Tell us about your Global Excellence Awards win.
 What new or upgraded product or service has your company recently introduced to the market?

 Susan Tukel: LECMPA received a Gold Award for “Customer Service Team of the Year” in recognition of our success in member service.